balderdashy/sails-docs/getting-started/NewToNode.md

     cinst nodejs.install

-## On to Sails.js
+## On to Sails.js!
-Now that Node is installed on your system, you can install Sails.js.
+Once Node.js is installed on your system, you can go ahead and install Sails.

 ## Further help!
 We know that sometimes things don't go as planned.
 If you still have any issue with this, please feel free to visit Node.js's [IRC Channel](irc://irc.freenode.net/node.js) or our own [IRC Channel](irc://irc.freenode.net/sailsjs).